How to Order Food in Spanish: Phrases You’ll Actually Use at Restaurants

 More info

-Let’s get started by knowing how to greet the waiting staff and choosing where you’ll sit.
+Let’s get started by learning how to greet the waitstaff and choose where you’ll sit.

 Waiter, waitress English